 - Intuit question – How have you had to deal with customer expectations in the past?

 - LinkedIn question – If you were a VC, are you more bullish on AR or VR?
-What app would you build?
-What would be your killer feature?
+What app would you build and what would be your killer feature?

 - What are your 2 main product management principles?